gangisettiarjun/HealthCare_PredictiveAnalytics/README.md

 Technology Stack
 -----------------
 1. Used WEKA libraries for buiding predictive models
-2. Spring MVC for handling requests and predicting outcome
+2. Spring MVC for handling incoming requests and predicting outcome
 3. Built Front End using Bootstrap, HTML, JavaScript and Jquery
 4. Used Tableau Server for faciliating dcotors with interactive Visualization of Dashboard